How to Plant Trees and Bushes

 Step 1 – Dig the Hole Twice as Wide as the Pot

-Dig the hole for the plant twice as wide as the container is, and then not quite as deep as the soil level in the container.
-Keep the soil nearby – you’ll need it to refill the hole.
+Dig the hole for the plant twice as wide as the container and not quite as deep as the container or root ball.
 When you remove the plant from the pot, the top of the soil on the root ball should be slightly above the grade of the surrounding earth.
 In heavy clay soil, we recommend that 25% of the root ball be above grade.
+Keep the soil nearby – you’ll need it to refill the hole.
 Remove the plant from the container and place into the new hole.

 Step 2 – Remove the Plant from Its Container

-Remove any strings, straps or burlap from around the root ball, being careful not to damage the bark.
-Using your hands gently loosen the roots from the root ball.
+Remove any twine, rope, straps, burlap or wire basket from around the root ball, being careful not to damage the bark.
+Using your hands gently loosen the roots from the root ball, and cut off any circling or matted roots.
 This allows the roots to start growing outward and downward into the soil.
 Plants become “root bound” in the pot, which means they are tightly twisted around each other.
 Loosening the roots is an essential step for plant growth.
+Make sure the root flare is visible above the existing grade (see image at top of page).

 Step 4 – Cover the Plant Area with Mulch